Skip to main content

 If you implement a live preview in your application, we suggest adding a toggle to allow the user to switch between preview and test mode.

-import { Builder } from "tripetto";
+import { Builder } from "@tripetto/builder";

-import { run } from "tripetto-runner-autoscroll";
+import { run } from "@tripetto/runner-autoscroll";

 // Create a new builder instance